raseels-repos/golang-saas-starter-kit/README.md

 A build tool called [devops](https://gitlab.com/geeks-accelerator/oss/saas-starter-kit/tree/master/tools/devops) has been included apart of this project. _Devops_ handles creating AWS resources and deploying your services with minimal additional configuration.
-You can customizing any of the configuration in the code.
+You can customize any of the configuration in the code.
 While AWS is already a core part of the saas-starter-kit, keeping the deployment in GoLang limits the scope of additional technologies required to get your project successfully up and running.
 If you understand Golang, then you will be a master at devops with this tool.